Public Records Request Policy

 If requested records are deemed public, records are made available for viewing at no cost during business hours.
 Special permission must be granted to view records in a different place or at a different time.
 If requested records are in use, the University may withhold production of records for a maximum of three business days.
 If this is the case, the Office of the President notifies the requester and sets a time for viewing records.

-This policy is communicated through the Academic Advisory Council, Administrative Advisory Council, Senior Staff, and the University Policy Page.
+This policy is distributed via the Academic Advisory Council, Administrative Advisory Council, Senior Staff, and the University Policies webpage.